ecoacoustics/website/content/resources/help-centre/software/autohotkey.md

 {{% hint info %}}
 **Note:**
-If you make changes to your AHK script (using a text editor), then you will have to save the script, and re-run it, before the change take effect.
+If you make changes to your AHK script (using a text editor), then you will have to save the script, and re-run it, before the changes take effect.
 {{% /hint %}}

+## AHK script

+{{% gist andrew-1234 384ea4b716b4b0e8abb7012dbd600ae4 %}}